 This picture illustrates the structure, and which file extension that goes into which directory.

 These in total twelve directory and file names have a special meaning to AbaPerls and they should be placed as indicated as above.
 That is, SQL should be the root, and the other nine directories should be directly below.
-You are not required to have all nine; for instance you would not create any View directory, if you don't have any views.
+You are not required to have all of them; for instance you would not create any View directory, if you don't have any views.
 But if you have views, they should be stored in .view files, residing the View directory.
 If you put them elsewhere, AbaPerls will not find them.
 You can have files with other extensions than the ones above, but if you feed them to AbaPerls will just return a blank stare and not understand what you are talking about.
 The directory names are not case-sensitive; you can use view, View and VIEW all alike.

 And it does not stop there.
 AbaPerls is also very strict with the correlation